-Course code and title UE2 - RMAS 110 - Quantitative Methods Professor on Assignment Dr. Lucas Sage, Post-Doc, Florence (Italy) Dates From February 26 th - March 8 th , 2024 Course description This course covers the fundamental concepts and tools of statistics needed to generate, explore and interpret databases.
+Course code and title UE2 - RMAS 110 - Quantitative Methods Professor on Assignment Dr. Lucas Sage, Post-Doc, Florence (Italy) Dates 7 Apr - 18 Apr Course description This course covers the fundamental concepts and tools of statistics needed to generate, explore and interpret databases.
 The sessions will be divided in two parts.
 The first part of the course includes the statistical tools required to analyze databases.
 We thus introduce the indicators which are important to describe a sample - measures of central tendency and dispersion- regarding the different forms of data (quantitative or qualitative variables) found in a database.
 Then, we will present statistical inference and statistical tests in order to generalize results obtained from a sample to the entire population (confidence interval, analysis of variance, Chi-square test).
 During the sessions, the students will use Excel for the different exercises.
 They will use the different part of the course in order to analyze a database and in order to write an oral presentation based on their analysis This course does not require a previous knowledge in statistics.
 Course learning outcomes Upon completion of this course, students will demonstrate their ability to: 1.
 Recall the fundamental concepts of statistics 2.
 Relate the principles of statistical reasoning in Social Sciences 3.
 Describe datasets and variables from Social sciences surveys 4.
 Explain and communicate results Continuous assessment (50%) Mid-term quiz (25%) Teamwork report (15%) Oral presentation (10%) Final exam (50%) Final quiz

-Course code and title UE3 - RMAS 111 - Legislative text, standards analysis and comparison Local Professional Hasan Al Mesaabi, Technical Expert, National Archives (UAE) Dates Semestrial This course aims to introduce students to the laws, legal texts, directives, regulations concerning the management of records and documents in the United Arab Emirates.
-Course description The examination of UAE legal texts will be carried out in light of international standards governing the management of records and documents.
+Course code and title UE3 - RMAS 111 - Legislative text, standards analysis and comparison Local Professional Hasan Al Mesaabi, Technical Expert, National Archives (UAE) Dates Semestrial Course description This course aims to introduce students to the laws, legal texts, directives, regulations concerning the management of records and documents in the United Arab Emirates.
+The examination of UAE legal texts will be carried out in light of international standards governing the management of records and documents.
 Following the introduction to the UAE legal texts, students will compare UAE texts to international standards.
-Students will analysis legal tests and international standards and shed light on the similarities and differences between them.
-The course will be held in the National Archives as a fieldwork Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Compare UAE laws concerning records and archives to international standards List the legal requirements from organizations to achieve compliance with the archives law Become aware of the importance of compliance with rules and regulations Understand the difference between legal requirements and international standards Carry out case studies where an archive is evaluated in light of the law and international standards.
+Students will analysis legal texts and international standards and shed light on will analysis legal tests and international standards and shed light on the similarities and differences between them.
+The course will be held in the National Archives as a fieldwork Upon completion of this course, students will demonstrate their ability to: 1.
+Compare UAE laws concerning records and archives to Course learning outcomes international standards2.
+List the legal requirements from organizations to achieve compliance with the archives law Become aware of the importance of compliance with rules and regulations Understand the difference between legal requirements and international standards5.
+Carry out case studies where an archive is evaluated in light of the law and international standards.
 Continuous assessment (100%) Case study on the ground (90%) Attendance and participation (10%)